badasintended/packs/README.md

 # datapacks
-A repository of Minecraft Data Pack by DeimosBTG
+A repository of Minecraft Data Packs by DeimosBTG